angelpras/epfl_ADA_project/README.md

    - **Content Similarity**: Connected pairs often exhibit higher content similarity scores.
    - **Common Neighbors**: Connected pairs usually share a greater number of common neighbors.

-2. **Negative Likelihood Score Calculation**: Based on the feature distributions, a **negative likelihood score** is assigned to unconnected pairs.
-This score weights each feature according to its contribution to low connection likelihood.
+2. **Negative Likelihood Score Calculation**: Based on the feature distributions, pairs which exhibit higher scores than the average for connected nodes are selected as candidates for link prediction.

-3. **Threshold for Negative Examples**: A threshold is set for the negative likelihood score.
-Unconnected pairs with scores above this threshold are designated as negative examples (label 0) during training and validation, helping the model learn distinctions between likely and unlikely connections.
-A second threshold is then also set where all the unconnected pairs with scores below this threshold are considered as candidates for link prediction.
+3. **Threshold for Negative Examples**: The most dissimilar pairs, based on feature distributions, are assigned a 0 label as negative samples.
+A fixed number of these pairs are selected to create a balanced dataset with an equal number of 1 label connections already present.

 ### Graph Convolutional Network